NillionNetwork/nillion-docs/docs/blacklight/learn/architecture.md

 Nillion Blacklight is a decentralised verification network designed to continuously verify workloads running inside Trusted Execution Environments (TEEs).
 The system is composed of three core components that work together to provide ongoing, credibly neutral verification.

-* TEE Operators run workloads inside TEEs and submit proofs of liveness.
+* TEE Operators run workloads inside TEEs and submit proofs of liveness (that we call heartbeat transactions - HTXs).
 * [**Nillion's Ethereum L2**](/blacklight/verify/network) coordinates verification, consensus, and rewards.
+Verification coordination is realised by the L2 assigning Blacklight nodes HTXs they should verify.
 * Blacklight nodes independently challenge and verify TEE attestations.

 Together, these components enable continuous, decentralised verification of TEE-backed workloads.
 In doing so, they act as a credibly neutral trust layer for TEEs.